220-141 CONCEPTS OF BUSINESS 3 cr

 History and development of vocational education both in the United States and Wisconsin are explored.
 The administrative structure of vocational education at the local, state, and national levels is outlined.
 Vocational program areas are discussed with emphasis given to issues, trends, and problems in vocational education.
 Meets the Department of Public Instruction's course requirement for vocational certification and fulfills one of the certification requirements of the Wisconsin Technical College System.

 Study of vocational/occupational programs which utilize the internship/youth apprenticeship/cooperative method of instruction.
 Includes the knowledge and procedures necessary to implement the quality components of an occupational program.
 Current issues facing vocational education are to be discussed.
 The cooperative method, procedures, and techniques are stressed.
 Meets the Department of Public Instruction's course requirement for vocational certification.

 This course covers techniques of how a vocational education teacher can successfully coordinate a vocational program using the cooperative method.
 Students will have the opportunity to demonstrate their skill in coordination techniques through simulation and role playing.
 Specific topical areas covered are how to: locate job training sites, sell the employer on program participation, articulate the classroom curriculum with the cooperative experience, evaluate the student's work performed, and supervise on-the-job problems.

 220-470 DIRECTED OCCUPATIONAL PRACTICE 1-3 cr

-A course for selected upper level students to gain work experience in an area of business education, marketing (distributive) education, or *Computer End-User Technologies during a semester or summer.
+A course for selected upper level students to gain work experience in an area of business education, marketing (distributive) education, or computer technologies during a semester or summer.
 The culmination of this experience is a written report detailing the work experience and its contribution to the overall development of the student's career plan.

 220-490/690 BUSINESS EDUCATION WORKSHOP 1-3 cr